 While your sheets of painted paper are drying, think about what you want to make.
 Eric Carle illustrated a lot of books about insects and other animals, but you could choose anything that you want.
 Draw a rough sketch.

 After your sheets of painted paper are dry, cut out shapes and pieces and assemble them to make the animal or picture that you wanted to make.
-Glue them into place on a piece of cardstock or paper.
+Glue them into place on a piece of cardstock or construction paper.

 What's your favorite Eric Carle book?